THE TUNNEL & WHAT LIES BEYOND

 But the route to Ellensburg is only a small section of the Palouse to Cascades Trail.
 It’s a great introduction that lets people see the possibilities that lie in such a trail, especially one that’s so long.
 But it goes much further, and up until now, there have been several large barriers blocking access to the further eastern reaches.

 As work continues, bridges are being re-decked and rough surfaces are being regraded.
-Trail improvements make everything more accessible, and most of the missing bridges are scheduled to be completed by the summer of 2021, opening up the entirety of the trail from North Bend to Tekoa.
-That’s the western foothills of the Cascades, all the way to the Idaho border, with a handful of out-of-the-way small towns in between.
+Trail improvements make everything more accessible, and most of the missing bridges are scheduled to be completed by early 2022, opening up the entirety of the trail from North Bend to Tekoa.
+That’s the western foothills of the Cascades, all the way to the Idaho border, with a handful of out-of-the-way small towns in between (a few detours will remain, but overall, the trail will be much more accessible).

 You can do this ride as well!
 In fact, I’ll even help you get prepared here.